Nastel/tnt4j-streams/tnt4j-streams-servlet/samples/cloudwatch-servlet/README.md

 * `StartTime`/`EndTime` having current stream runtime timestamp
 * `DataCenter` has value `Amazon_AWS`

-Metrics lines are placed as child `SNAPSHOT` into that `ACTIVITY` entity.
+Metrics lines are placed as child `SNAPSHOT`s of that `ACTIVITY` entity.
 Snapshot contains such set of fields:

 ### jKool/XRay activities